It’s about that time of year again.

 New goals, like new habits, take time to form and take hold.
 The good things in life often aren’t the ones that are the easiest or fastest.
-In a recent National Public Radio (NPR) interview, Selma Hyek shared that “[she’d] rather have the hard road into excellence than the easy road into mediocrity.”
+In a recent National Public Radio (NPR) interview, Salma Hayek shared that she would “rather have the hard road into excellence than the easy road into mediocrity.”

 Step 1: Identify your current state